 Where to stay in Sant Pere and La Ribera

-Budget cool: Chic & Basic Born
+Best for budget cool: Chic & Basic Born

-From the open-plan, all-in-white decor, everything here is full on boutique and in-your-face.
+From the open-plan, all-in-white decor, everything here is full-on boutique and in-your-face.
 Chic, certainly; basic, not at all.

-Wham-glam designer: Grand Hotel Central
+Best for wham-glam design: Grand Hotel Central

 This hotel, beloved of all the style mags has spacious, ever-so-lovely rooms, a rooftop sun deck and infinity pool.

-Santa Maria del Mar church in Barcelona © Shutterstock
+Santa Maria del Mar church © Shutterstock

 Where to stay in The Eixample

-North of Plaça de Catalunya, The Eixample, a vast nineteenth-century street grid, is the city’s main shopping and business district.
+North of Plaça de Catalunya, The Eixample, a vast 19th-century street grid, is the city’s main shopping and business district.
 It was designed as part of a revolutionary urban plan and is split into Right (Dreta) and Left (Esquerra).

 The bulk of the city’s show-stopping modernista (Catalan Art Nouveau) buildings are also found here.
 There's also an array of galleries and some of the city’s most fashionable hotels, shops and boutiques.